jonathanconway/conwy_next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Coding standards

+### Dependencies

+- Minimise number and size
+- Use latest where possible
+- `devDependencies` should have primarily dependencies directly used for dev or build purposes, especially called by npm scripts
+- `dependencies` should have all other dependencies, including libraries used for building the static site

+### Structure

+- Prefer many+smaller modules and files over fewer+larger modules and files